ModelEarth/community/about/README.md

 View our [Industry Comparisons](/localsite/info/) and [Lifecycle Tools Overview](/community/tools/).

 <span class="local" style="display:none">
-For comparison, here's Data USA's [Payroll by Industry Sector](https://datausa.io/profile/geo/new-york#payroll).
+Localhost note: For comparison, here's Data USA's [Payroll by Industry Sector](https://datausa.io/profile/geo/new-york#payroll).
 The Data USA chart only supports state level.
 It's also difficult to see which industry the bars represent.
 </span>